 The choice of the board of directors of a PTC is a key issue.
+It is mandatory for at least one director to be an individual, but other than this stipulation the composition of the board can be comprised according to the settlor's wishes.
 The settlor may wish to control the composition of the board of directors and/or may wish to be a member of the board so that he or she participates actively in the decisions made by the PTC in relation to the underlying trusts and their businesses.